paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-031-enlistments.md

 #### Effective Date
 Section effective Nov.
 1, 1962, see section 15 of Pub.
 L. 87–649, set out as a note preceding [section 101 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section101&num=0&edition=prelim), Pay and Allowances of the Uniformed Services.

+#### Temporary Exemption From Enlisted End Strength Grade Restrictions for the Coast Guard
+Pub.
+L. 119–60, div.
+G, title LXXI, § 7102(c), Dec.
+18, 2025, 139 Stat.
+1664, provided that: “[Section 517(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section517/a&num=0&edition=prelim), United States Code, shall not apply with respect to the Coast Guard until October 1, 2027.”

 #### Temporary Exemption From End Strength Grade Restrictions for the Space Force
 Pub.
 L. 117–263, div.
 A, title V, § 526, Dec.
 23, 2022, 136 Stat.
 2572, provided that: “Section 517 and section 523 (as amended by section 501 of this Act) of title 10, United States Code, shall not apply to the Space Force until January 1, 2024.”